jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 *This is a model running probabilistic attacks against a deterministic gate*.
 It generates, fails, learns from the error, regenerates for thousands of times, until something gets through.
 The goal isn't comprehension, it's convergence.

 *We need to build Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks your business.*

+##### Tokenmaxxing

+Tokenmaxxing is a weird trend led by Meta, the leader burned through 281 billion tokens in a month.
+Similar things happened in Microsoft and Salesforce.

+It's created to answer "how do we measure AI adoption?", but it's obviously wrong.
+More tokens mean more probabilistic generation.
+But probabilistic generation without a deterministic gate is just noise at scale.

+Eventually, the metric will revert to what it always was: reliable features shipped, just 10x faster with AI + graph spec :)

 ### Why not them?